Processed Data Loading

-Processed Data Loading is offered once a month on Fridays at 10 AM Pacific (6 PM GMT/BST).
+Processed Data Loading is offered once a month on Thursdays at 10 AM Pacific (6 PM GMT/BST).

 If you would prefer a private training session with a member of Everlaw’s User Education team to train a group of users and discuss a workflow that is specific to your organization, you can schedule a virtual training session at a time of your choosing.